rust-lang/rfcs/text/0000-rand-crate-redesign.md

 approach to random number generation is sufficient (*good enough*) or whether splitting the crate into two is the better option: one focussed on cryptography, the other on numerical applications.

+At the finer level, there are many questions, e.g. which members the `Rng` trait needs, what the `Rand` trait should look like, which PRNG algorithms should be included, what `thread_rng` should do, and so on.

+Once some progress has been made to answering these questions, I will update the strawman revision accordingly, and if necessary split the corresponding PR into reviewable chunks.
+Once this is done, we can talk about stabilising parts of `rand`.

 ## Background
 [background]: #background